jeromejaglale/springfinancial-full-stack-dev-assignment/README.md

 ```

 ### Backend
-The frontend uses by default an instance of the backend running at https://sf-fsd-backend.jeromejaglale.me/api/user
+The frontend uses by default the backend instance running at https://sf-fsd-backend.jeromejaglale.me/api/user

 To install your own backend, in the `backend` folder:
 - copy `.env.example` to `.env` and update the database credentials (DB_HOST, DB_PORT,etc)